NCF-Envirothon Organizational Structure

 The mission of NCF is to educate and prepare conservation leaders for the sustainability and regeneration of our natural resources.
 NCF cultivates, educates, and inspires conservation leaders of all ages.

 Learn more on the National Conservation Foundation website.

 NCF-Envirothon Operating Committee

-- assist the host state/province in promoting, organizing and conducting the Envirothon international competition
+assist the host of each annual competition in promoting, organizing, and conducting the Envirothon annual international competition

 encourage the recruitment of teams and the development of state, provincial, local/regional programs, and competitions

 seek new activities and educational materials for training advisors and teams

 develop rules and policies for conducting the program.